Are you thinking of having laser eye surgery?

 Through a comprehensive eye exam, your eye doctor will determine the best laser vision correction option for you.

-All three laser surgeries, PRK, LASIK and SMILE, have been proven safe and effective, with over 98% success rates for providing clear vision.
+All three laser surgeries, PRK, LASIK and SMILE, have been proven safe and effective, with over 98 percent success rates for providing clear vision.

 Schedule an appointment with your eye doctor for a consultation, and to discuss the benefits of laser eye surgery.